Marketing is getting tougher.

 Otherwise, this is a fairly universal outline.
-Feel free to riff on this; modify it to your needs and strengths, but keep the basic structure of introduction, promise, steps, offer (or other CTA), and Q&A (plus testimonials).
+Feel free to riff on it!
+Modify it to your needs and strengths.
+But keep the basic structure of introduction, promise, steps, offer (or other CTA), and Q&A (plus testimonials).

 Your Presentation Slide Template